Trail Steward Program

 - Review the conditions

-- Report needed work to the respective Cluster Chief.
+- Report needed work to the respective Chief.

-If you would like to take a more active role you may also perform routine light maintenance on that trail including removing debris from the trails, posting signs and maps where missing, cutting brush along the trail and, if comfortable with a chainsaw, cutting blow downs and deadfall off the trail.
+If you would like to take a more active role CAMBA’s Trail Crew will train you to perform routine light maintenance on that trail including removing debris from the trails, posting signs and maps where missing, cutting brush along the trail and, if you also have a chainsaw certification, cutting blow downs and deadfall off the trail.
 Note: anyone operating a chainsaw on National Forest trails (Delta, Drummond, Namakagon Clusters) must have at least Level A Apprentice Sawyer certification.
 CAMBA prefers, however, that all volunteers using a chainsaw on behalf of CAMBA receive this training and certification, which also includes basic first aid.